 US Kidney Research Corporation's novel technology is completely waterless, thus providing many advantages over current dialysis methods.
 The same technology can be applied to a standalone machine, a wearable, or an implantable kidney.
 Technological features will include:

-The first device that US Kidney Research Corporation is developing is the waterless wearable artificial kidney.
-It will encompass all the benefits mentioned above.
-Moreover, the patient's personal well-being has not been neglected.
+The first device that US Kidney Research Corporation is developing is the waterless portable device.
+It can be made in a backpack or a tabletop configuration and can be used in a home, business, clinic, etc. It will encompass all the benefits mentioned above.

 Compact & Easy Maintenance

-Its intended unobtrusive compact size will make it less noticeable while being worn in public giving the patient peace of mind.
-It will provide patients with a light weight device and easy maintenance.
+The portable backpack will be an unobtrusive design and compact size making it less noticeable while being worn in public giving the patient peace of mind.
+The tabletop model, like the backpack, will be easy to move to any desired location.
+Both models will provide patients with a lightweight portable device and easy maintenance.

 Comfort & Mobility

 Keeping a patients comfort in mind is important and a major design consideration.
-The device design will facilitate unrestricted movement and afford the opportunity for the patient to sleep with diminutive disruption.
-The sum of these combined elements adds up to a patient that will enjoy more freedom while performing daily activities.
+The portable backpack's final design will facilitate unrestricted movement and afford the opportunity to disconnect the backpack allowing the patient to sleep with diminutive disruption.
+Additionally, the both the backpack and tabletop portable model can be placed on a desktop or other sturdy object while at work or at home.
+(See photos below)

 Extremely User Friendly